voidstart/seed/README.md

 - Programming with writing OS in mind
 - Visualization on stuff (Tutorials, Explainations)
 - VHDL/Verilog/FPGA Programming ( Some new insights there ; FPGA are like functional chips in a sense. )
-- Kernel ( Hybrid Kernel, MicroKernel )
+- Kernel ( Hybrid Kernel, MicroKernel, Unikernel for VM )

 Business of the future